What Is a Target Audience?

 Definition of Target Audience

-Demographics – Age, gender, income, education, location
+- Demographics – Basic info like age, gender, income, education, and location

 Why Is a Target Audience Important?